cyclonePort · Weather Surveillance Instrumentation

 Windsocks — The Visual Complement to Digital Wind Direction

 cyclonePort stations complement existing windsocks rather than replace them.
-The digital wind direction sensor provides the precise, logged, alerted data that the windsock cannot — while the windsock remains the immediate visual reference for anyone on the ground or in an aircraft who cannot check a dashboard in real time.
+The digital wind direction sensor provides the precise, logged data that the windsock cannot — while the windsock remains the immediate visual reference for anyone on the ground or in an aircraft who cannot check a dashboard in real time.

 Which Technology for Your Deployment